Skip to main content

 Lost Skies has received mostly positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its stability.

-Lost Skies is a single player game with multiplayer and local co-op support.
+Lost Skies is a single player game.